-Key Finance Systems
+1.3 Key Finance Systems

-- ProConnect A new integrated IT system which is being used as a platform to record all income within a central sales ledger that directly interfaces with the accounting system operated by JS2.
-The ProConnect system enables income to be collected via the generation of invoices and enabling online event booking and payments. - iCompleat A cloud based payment approval system that has been introduced to support the administration of payments by regional officers.
-The iCompleat system enables authorised regional officers to submit payments, secure approval of the payment by appointed regional authoriser and enable approved payments to be included in the central CIHT BACs payment run. - Sage Pay the system used to authenticate the identity of individuals seeking to make online payments to CIHT
+- ProConnect A integrated IT system which is being used as a platform to record all income within a central sales ledger that directly interfaces with the accounting system operated by JS2.
+The ProConnect system enables income to be collected via the generation of invoices and enabling online event booking and payments. - iCompleat A cloud-based payment approval system that has been introduced to support the administration of all CIHT payments.
+The iCompleat system enables staff and authorised regional officers to submit payments, secure approval of the payments and enables payments to be included in the central CIHT BACs payment run. - Clear Accept the system used to authenticate the identity of individuals seeking to make online payments to CIHT. - Sage Line 50 the accounting system used by JS2 to compile our monthly management accounts and maintain our general ledger and purchase ledger.